gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Building a source archive
 -------------------------

-A source archive for the gmxapi python package can be built from the GROMACS source repository using the Python
+A source archive for the gmxapi python package can be built from the |Gromacs|
+source repository using the Python
 `build <https://pypa-build.readthedocs.io/en/latest/>`__ module.